midastruth/files.md/README.md

 Any file can be uniquely identified by filename and dir.
 We only support one level of nesting.

 ## ADRs (Architecture Decision Records)
+- Markdown to HTML conversion.
+User can have invalid Markdown in his notes, and TG API would fail to send invalid Markdown directly.
+So, we need to convert user's Markdown to HTML first and then send it via Telegram as HTML.
-- everywhere where we have user input - we should use fs.hash, otherwise we get long filenames, and tg returns `INVALID_DATA` error (callbackData max 64 bytes)
+- File hashing.
+Everywhere where we have user input - we should use fs.hash, otherwise we get long filenames, and tg returns `INVALID_DATA` error (callbackData max 64 bytes)
-- introduced `db.go`.
+- Introduced `db.go`.
 We had to abstract away Redis anyway (otherwise it's hard to write tests)
-- db.go doesn't store userID (we often use it separately...)
+- Package db.go doesn't store userID (we often use it separately...)
 Do we?
-- we can't ucfist filename in fs.Put - what if that was user-created file (outside the bot), i.e. it comes with lowercase
+- We can't ucfist filename in fs.Put - what if that was user-created file (outside the bot), i.e. it comes with lowercase

 ## Why schedule is stored at once
 To lessen roundrip to redis (is it tangible at all?)